chofchof/probml/lectures/book1/11/Linear_Regression.md

 > There are two reasons why we are often <u>not satisfied with the least squares estimates</u> $\hat w_\text{mle}$.
 >
 > - The first is *<u>prediction accuracy</u>*.
 The least squares estimates often have <u>low bias but large variance</u>.
 Prediction accuracy can sometimes be <u>improved by shrinking or setting some coefficients to zero</u>.
 By doing so we sacrifice a little bit of bias to reduce the variance of the predicted values, and hence may improve the overall prediction accuracy.
 (See §3.4 Shrinkage Methods, [HTF09])
-> - The second reason is *<u>interpretation</u>*.
+> - The second is *<u>interpretation</u>*.
 With a large number of variables (or features), we often would like to determine a <u>smaller variable subset</u> that exhibit the strongest effects.
 In order to get the big picture, we are willing to sacrifice some of the small details.
 (See §3.3 Subset Selection, [HTF09])
 >
 > **Ridge regression** <u>shrinks the regression coefficients</u> by imposing a penalty on their size.
 The ridge coefficients minimize a penalized residual sum of squares.